Dubai Tram: Rolling stock

 The Dubai Tram use 11 Alstom Citadis 402 trams for Phase 1.
 The trams are 44 m long with a capacity of 408 passengers.
 Maximum speed is 50 km/h, giving an average operational speed of 20 km/h.

-The trams use the Alimentation par le Sol II (APS II) ground-level power supply, and so do not need overhead cables.
+The trams use the Alstom APS ground-level power supply, and so do not need overhead wire.
 This method was first used in Bordeaux, France.
 The Dubai Tram is the world's first tram network to use platform screen doors at the stations, as well as a new Supervised Vehicle Operation (SVO) mode that will ensure accurate station stop and safety during passenger transfer.
 The trams have Gold (first) and silver classes, and space dedicated to women and children.

 The first tram was presented to Mattar Al Tayer, Chairman of the Road & Transport Authority, at Alstom's La Rochelle factory on 14 June 2013.

 Incidents and accidents

 Tram on test run in November 2014.
 Note safety barriers each side of tracks.